sagarsumit03/home/java/Java.md

 	public final class PearSealed extends FruitSealed {}

-As we see, we use a new keyword sealed to denote that this is a sealed class.
+<span style="background-color: #E83845">As we see, we use a new keyword sealed to denote that this is a sealed class.
 We define the classes that can be extended using the permits keyword.
-Any class which extends the sealed class can be either final like PearSealed or can be extended by other classes by using the non-sealed keyword when declaring the class as with AppleSealed.
+Any class which extends the sealed class can be either final like PearSealed or can be extended by other classes by using the non-sealed keyword when declaring the class as with AppleSealed.</span>

 This implementation would allow AppleSealed to be assigned to FruitSealed class but wont allow any other classes not defined by permits keyword to extend FruitSealed class.
 More on sealed classes here.